emqx/emqx-docs/en_US/advanced/mqtt-concepts.md

 Clients can set their own will message with the server when they establish a connection, and the server publishes this message immediately or after a specified delay if the client disconnects unexpectedly.
 Clients subscribed to the corresponding will message topic will receive this message and take appropriate action, such as updating the online status of that client, etc.

-You can try to publish a will message using the MQTTX Client by following the instructions in [Will Message](./mqtt-will-message.md).

 To learn more about will message technologies, see [Use of MQTT Will Message](https://www.emqx.com/en/blog/use-of-mqtt-will-message).

 ## Shared Subscription